Alam Simsim: Guests

 The show featured several real-life guests in their episodes.
 Laura Bush and Suzanne Mubarak appeared in a segment with Khokha, which was filmed in 2005.

+Production

+The show debuted in late 2000, and now has more than 240 episodes.
+Satellite broadcaster Future Television of Lebanon picked up the show in November 2005, expanding possible viewership to more than 200 million viewers in the Arab States.
+The series was dubbed into Classical Arabic and local live-action content was filmed for different countries.

 Messaging and impact

 The show, in addition to teaching basic literacy and mathematics, also focuses on regional issues, including gender equality, girls' education, and health and hygiene.
 In addition, the program showcases Egyptian culture and communities, including Christian and Muslim celebrations.
 In 2006 AlKarma Edutainment worked with Johns Hopkins University Center for Communication Programs to create public service announcements featuring the Alam Simsim characters to raise awareness about avian influenza and how to avoid contracting it.

 Studies have found that children who watch the program do show improvement in literacy and math skills, and caregivers who watch the program show some modifications in their parenting styles.
 Viewership is also correlated with gender-equitable views and with girls' interest in education and professional careers.
 A 2013 study found that children's exposure to the program was significantly associated with learning.